Mebyon Kernow

-Mebyon Kernow – The Party for Cornwall (/kw/, MK; Cornish for "Sons of Cornwall") is a Cornish nationalist, centre-left political party in Cornwall, in southwestern Britain.
+Mebyon Kernow – The Party for Cornwall (/kw/, MK; Cornish for "Sons of Cornwall") (Note: Mebyon Kernow has been commonly translated to 'Sons of Cornwall' since the 1950s.
+More recently, the name has sometimes been translated to 'Children of Cornwall'.) is a Cornish nationalist, centre-left to left-wing political party in Cornwall, in southwestern Britain.
 It currently has three elected councillors on Cornwall Council, and several town and parish councillors across Cornwall.

 Influenced by the growth of Cornish nationalism in the first half of the twentieth century, Mebyon Kernow formed as a pressure group in 1951.
 Helena Charles was its first chair, while the novelist Daphne du Maurier was another early member.
 In 1953 Charles won a seat on a local council, but lost it in 1955.
 Support for MK grew in the 1960s in opposition to growing migration into Cornwall from parts of England.
 In the 1970s, MK became a fully-fledged political party, and since then it has fielded candidates in elections to the House of Commons and the European Parliament, as well as local government in Cornwall.
-Infighting during the 1980s decimated the party but it revived in the 1990s.
+Infighting during the 1980s decimated the party but it was revived in the 1990s.

 Ideologically positioned on the centre-left of British politics, the central tenet of Mebyon Kernow's platform is Cornish nationalism.
 It emphasises a distinct Cornish identity, including the Cornish language and elements of Cornish culture.
 It campaigns for devolution to Cornwall in the form of a Cornish Assembly.
 Economically, it is social democratic, calling for continued public ownership of education and healthcare and the renationalisation of railways.
 It also calls for greater environmental protection and for the UK to rejoin the European Union.

 The party is a member of the European Free Alliance and has close links with Plaid Cymru, the Scottish National Party and the Breton Democratic Union.

 Several former Cornish MPs have been supporters of MK, including Andrew George (Liberal Democrat), Peter Bessell (Liberal Party), John Pardoe (Liberal Party), David Mudd (Conservative), and David Penhaligon (Liberal Party).
 George was himself a member of MK in his youth.